July 25, 2019Focus

 Tariffs have the potential to shift the playing field for automakers.
 Consumers will get higher prices, companies lower earnings, and investors will face a bumpy road ahead.
 In the automotive industry, tariffs matter a lot because the supply chain is global.
 Parts are sourced from all around the globe and move across borders repeatedly.
 If the US was to apply tariffs universally, every major automaker would take a hit, including US companies that policy aims to support.
 This is visible in the numbers.
 European car companies such as VW that have more domestic operations have fared well this year (the stock is up about 14%).
 The hardest hit have been companies such as BMW and Daimler that produce in the US and then import the vehicles to China from there and which are now facing retaliatory tariffs from China (performance has been flat).
 This is the clear differentiating factor that has driven differences in earnings expectations and revisions.

 Now that we have presented a breakdown of the challenges which the European auto industry faces, we will go on to explore whether there are still investment opportunities.
-Check back next week for the third part of our interview which takes a look at the industry through the lens of an equity investor.
+The third part of our interview takes a look at the industry through the lens of an equity investor.